regalonefour/r14-rx/README.md

 are not familiar with lua, please consult a dev before making any changes to your server, and as always make a BACKUP of EVERY file you are editing so that you can revert to a working version if needed.

+This resource creates a job-locked prescription pad item that EMS workers can use to create prescriptions with, these items can be carried in a user inventory and display the information to anyone who views the item.
+An EMS worker can use the item to tick off a refill and then return the item to the patient.
+When all refills are ticked off, the item is no longer usable, but is not deleted.

+----------- install guide --------------

 1) You will need to add the following code to your qb-core/shared/items.lua, this will allow them the prescription pad and
 prescription item to be used as items by your inventory script.
 Add the following lines of code somewhere in the QBShared.Items lua.